leafyzito/syncDancersOverlay/README.md

 ## Chat Commands

-- `!reloadavatar` - Refreshes your avatar
+- `!reloadavatar` - Refreshes the user's avatar

 ## How It Works